rtkg12/remixr/README.md

 		- Context (Liveness, Acousticness)
 		- Numerical values (Bars, Beats, Pitches, Timbre)
 	 3. Calculate the 0.1 and 0.9 quantile range for each feature
-		- This involved removing the lowest and highest 10% of values for each feature
+		- This involves removing the lowest and highest 10% of values for each feature
-		- This will somewhat normalize the feature values
+		- This will somewhat normalize the feature ranges
-	 4. Use these as min and max targets for each feature
+	 4. Use these values as min and max targets for each feature
 		- These parameter values will bound all tracks to be added to generated playlist

-- Extract most relevant artists and tracks to use as seeds
+- Extract the most relevant artists and tracks to use as seeds
 	1. Count the number of times each artist appears in the provided playlist
 	2. Count the number of times each artist appears in the user's listening history
 		- Listening history tracked across short (4 weeks), medium (6 months), and long (several years) terms
-		- Top 100 tracks are used from each time range
+		- The top 100 tracks are used from each time range
 		- Only artists that have at least one track in the provided playlist are counted from the listening history
 	3. Combine these two lists for a total artist list and count
 		- The top 2 most frequent artists from this list are chosen